 Now I go at a steady pace, study throughout the weeks bit by bit, take breaks if I can’t focus and just learn more about the areas I enjoy rather than focusing on trying to learn every single thing.
 I’ve realised this course is a choice I’ve made and a hobby and not a necessity.
 I am studying because I enjoy it and to enjoy it I must feel like I have a choice in what I do with my time.
 This mindset is helping a lot as I found in order to reduce stress I needed to stop trying to be perfect and allow a balance in my life rather than focusing on studying 100%.

 If you suffer with anxiety you may suffer from the same problems; when I introduce something new I naturally dedicate all my energy to that new thing because if I focus on anything else as I fear it will reduce the quality of that new thing, this means housework, cooking, exercising and speaking to all my friends seems like the biggest obstacle.
 Let me tell you something… that ‘new thing’ does NOT require all of your energy – your natural instinct is lying to you.
-It took a while to re-adjust and to remind myself that in order to maintain my mental health I have to also allow myself to areas of my life which include socialising, exercise and hobbies.
-Now, I dedicate around 10% to socialising, 20% to exercise, 20% to studying 50% to work and it’s helping soooo much!!!
+I have to keep reminding myself this over and over and over again.
+You also have to allow yourself to other areas of your life which include socialising, exercise and hobbies.

-The perfect balance is to enjoy life as it is, try your best and know what your body needs to be happy and remember to give it what it needs even in times of high stress.
+The perfect balance is try your best, understand it’s just a course nothing more and know what your body needs to be happy and remember to give it what it needs even in times of high stress.

 This course is awful and badly structured and anxiety-inducing but I have learnt a lot from it – not just theoretical Computer Sciency stuff – it has helped me understand my weaknesses, strengths and limits.
 And anything that helps you understand yourself better is a positive and worthwhile experience. 🙏